-The OHTN funds research with real-life impact to improve the health and well-being of people with and at risk of HIV.
+The OHTN funds research to improve the health and well-being of people with and at risk of HIV.
 Our research programs fund projects relevant to Ontario’s needs and help create a community of scientists in Ontario with the perspective and skills to inform Ontario’s strategic response to HIV.
 To ensure the excellence of the research we fund and our accountability to the communities of people living with and at risk of HIV and to Ontario’s HIV/AIDS Strategy, applications for funding undergo a rigorous scientific review process and funded research is subject to clear policies and guidelines.
 Potential applicants should familiarize themselves with these processes and responsibilities.

 Ongoing Research Calls